 Tips for Author Promotion and Book Advertising

 Even the most introverted author must get out and promote in order to sell books.
 Traditionally, authors use promotional methods such as feature stories in magazines and newspapers, interviews on radio shows, and appearances on TV.
 The more an author is in front of the public, the more likely his or her book will stand out from the thousands of other books published each year.
-The Internet has provided authors with a few more options for promotion and book advertising.
-So how should one go about author promotion and book advertising?
+The Internet has provided authors with a few more options for book marketing, promotion and book advertising.
+So how should an author go about author promotion and book advertising?

 When an author sends out a press release or asks for an interview on a talk radio show, the first thing a producer will do is search the author’s website to find out more.
 A website has become the starting point for research by readers, agents and publishers as they try to find out more about the author.
 A website establishes the author’s brand and “talks” to the public in his or her own voice.
 The author website should showcase publications, link to any other mentions of books or the author on the web, contain the latest news and publication notices, and link to various social networks.